Contingencies of Self-Worth and the Pursuit of Self-Esteem

 Humans have the unique capacity to think about and reflect upon themselves as the object of their own attention.
 One consequence of this ability is that individuals tend to evaluate themselves against standards of worth and value.
 Contingencies of Self-Worth (CSW) (Crocker & Wolfe, 2001) reflect the degree to which individuals base their self-esteem in specific domains.
 Whereas some people may base their self-worth on being academically competent, financially successful, or living up to their moral or ethical standards, others may base their self-worth more on having others’ approval, being in a romantic relationship, or having love and support from their family.

 Although CSWs are highly motivating and emotionally rewarding, they often incur costs to the self and to others (Crocker & Park, 2004).
 For example, people with high self-esteem become more preoccupied and self-absorbed – and less empathetic, caring, and understanding toward another person’s personal problem – when they highly base their self-worth on academic competence and receive negative feedback in this domain (Park & Crocker, 2005).
 Indeed, across a variety of domains and outcomes, research consistently shows that reactions to events depend on how much one’s self-worth is tied to the threatened domain (Park, Crocker, & Kiefer, 2007; Park & Maner, 2009; Park, Sanchez, & Brynildsen, 2011).
 For example, contrary to the belief that everyone responds the same way to rejection, only those who strongly stake their self-worth on others’ approval show drops in their state self-esteem and greater feelings of rejection after receiving negative feedback about their likeability, compared to those whose self-worth is less contingent on others’ approval (Park & Crocker, 2008).
-Overall, when people base their self-worth in domains of contingency, they are more vulnerable to both perceiving threats and responding in ways to cope with the threat (Park, 2010; Park, Naidu, Lemay, Canning, Ward, Panlilio, & Vessels, in press).
+Overall, when people base their self-worth in domains of contingency, they are more vulnerable to both perceiving threats and responding in ways to cope with the threat (Park, 2010; Park, Naidu, Lemay, Canning, Ward, Panlilio, & Vessels, 2023).